Steven-Quintana-Medina/small-square-microservice/README.md

           username: root
           password: <your-password>
    ```
-5. make sure you have the users microservice running and that it is at version 1.1
+5. Make sure you have the users microservice running and that it is at version 1.1
+6. You must send the bearer token to be able to use this microservice
 <!-- USAGE -->
 ## Usage